LD4/entity_metadata_management/docs/0.1/index.md

 The Entity Metadata Management API is intended to establish a pattern that supports sharing changes to entities and their metadata curated by entity metadata providers with the community of entity metadata consumers (e.g. libraries, museums, galleries, archives).
 Use of a consistent pattern allows for the creation of software tools for producing and consuming changes in entity metadata.

 This specification is based on the [Activity Streams 2.0 specification][org-w3c-activitystreams].
-It defines a usage pattern and minor extensions specific to entity management.
+It defines a usage pattern and minor extensions specific to entity metadata management.

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}